sonata-project/SonataMediaBundle/Resources/doc/reference/media_context.rst

 Media Context
 =============

-When a site has to handle pictures, you can have different type of images : news pictures, users pictures or any others kind of picture.
-But at the end  pictures require the same feature : resize, cdn and database relationship with entities.
+When a site has to handle pictures, you can have different type of pictures: news pictures, users pictures etc. But in the end,pictures require the same
+features: resize, cdn and database relationship with entities.

-The ``MediaBundle`` try to solve this situation by introducing ``context`` : a context has its own set of media providers and its own set of formats.
-That means you can have a ``small`` user picture format and a ``small`` news pictures formats with different size and providers.
+The ``MediaBundle`` tries to solve this situation by introducing ``context``: a context has its own set of media providers and its own set of formats.

-Example :
+That means you can have a ``small`` user picture format and a ``small`` news picture format with different sizes and providers.
+For example:

 .. code-block:: yml